Pagespeed explained: How to measure and improve website load time

 Features:

-- Provides detailed reports and suggestions for optimization
+- Provides detailed reports and optimisation suggestions

-- Measures key metrics such as LCP, FCP, FID, and CLS
+- Measures key metrics such as LCP, FCP, FID and CLS

 GTmetrix